 - Can we accept that we may not be perfect?

 - Can we accept that we may have failed and still be okay?

 - Can we tell ourselves that we did the best we could with the situation we were given?

 THIS ACCEPTANCE is the very path we need to release our guilt.

 Forgiving ourselves is a practice.
 Releasing guilt is a practice.
 It is a practice where we can begin to find some safety and certainty.
 We can actively choose to participate in this practice each time we are reminded of our guilt.
 We can acknowledge our guilt as a natural response to grief.
-We can begin to forgive ourselves for all the things we should have done.
-We can forgive ourselves for the things we didn’t do.
+And we can begin to forgive ourselves for all the things we should have done.

 It takes time but this level of acceptance is possible.
 There is hope as the pain of our loss begins to lessen to a dull ache to make room for something new.

 And, as we practice forgiveness, we learn more about ourselves.
 And as we learn, we grow.
 We begin to see ourselves in a new future in a new reality.
 We grieve.
-We feel guilty.
+And we feel guilty.
 We can even find acceptance that our child is forever gone.